rgangu/rgangu/README.md

 -------------------
 I am a data scientist, with interests in NLP, statistical modeling, and computer vision.

-Feel free to check out my repos - from projects I've done at hackathons, to experiments.
+Feel free to check out my repos - from projects I've done, to experiments.
 Sorry, don't have too much work stuff here - for obvious confidentiality reasons.

 You can reach me at rbg5181 (AT) gmail (DOT) com.
 <!--